 Plan for innovation and set new challenges

 - Build your long-term goals into your business plan.
-Set and review numerical targets and milestones.
+Set and review targets and milestones.

-- Track key performance indicators (eg profits, sales and rate of return) to monitor progress.
+- Track key performance indicators (eg profits, sales, return rates) to monitor progress.

 - Set a target for sales of products less than three years old.

-- Focus on the areas of your business where new ideas can make the most difference.
+- Focus on the areas of your business where new ideas can make the biggest difference.

 Review your situation regularly